Chief Sustainability Officer Message

 Our stakeholders provide respected insight into the operation of our business.
 We believe that maintaining an open, transparent, and honest dialogue with our diverse group of stakeholders enables Equitrans to better identify process gaps and implement strategies to swiftly address matters of concern.
 Prioritizing the issues most relevant and material to our stakeholders informs our decisions to implement additional ESG practices.

 Equitrans delivers clean, affordable domestic energy; supports economic development in local communities; creates direct and indirect job opportunities; and generates tax revenue to support state and local governments, all of which positively contribute to the economy.
-We strive to engage with the communities in which we operate to understand the issues they face, develop solutions that support them, and pursue new opportunities to contribute to economic growth.
+We engage with community organizations and invest in initiatives to promote safety, health, environmental, economic, and cultural development, and we consider environmental justice principles for the fair and equitable distribution of benefits generated by our operations.